-Lamp Indicator Description Results CHECK Amber Warning Lamp (AWL) Warning Lamp STOP Red Stop Lamp (RSL) Indicates a major engine fault that may result in engine damage Engine derate and/or shutdown sequence will be initiated.
+Lamp Indicator Description Results CHECK Amber Warning Lamp (AWL) Indicates a fault with the engine controls.
+Vehicle can be driven to end of shift.
+Call for service.
+STOP ENGINE Red Stop Lamp (RSL) Indicates a major engine fault that may result in engine damage Engine derate and/or shutdown sequence will be initiated.
 Move the vehicle to the nearest safe location and shutdown the engine.
 Call for service DPF Regeneration Lamp Solid yellow indicates a parked regeneration is required.
 Blinking yellow, derate, and/or shutdown are possible as soot load continues to increase.
-Lamp will shut of during regeneration.
+Lamp will shut off during regeneration.
 Lamp Solid - parked regeneration required.
 Lamp Flashing - parked regeneration required immediately.
 High Exhaust System Temperature (HEST) Lamp This is an information indicator.
 Indicates exhaust temperature is above a preset limit and the unit is operating at low vehicle speed.
 Lamp flashes once every ten seconds during a parked regen.
 Lamp is yellow.
 Vehicle can be driven.
 Malfunction Indicator Lamp (MIL) Yellow lamp Indicates a failure of an Emission Control device.
-May illuminate at the same time as the Amber Warning Lamp Vehicle may be driven to end of the shift.
-Call for service
+May illuminate at the same time as the Amber Warning Lamp Vehicle can be driven to end of shift.
+Call for service.

-Table 3 Instrument Panel Lamps
+Table 4 Instrument Panel Lamps